Violin Concerto No. 1 in G minor, Op. 26

 About this Piece

-Max Bruch was already a respected composer as a youth.
+Bruch was already a respected composer in his youth.
 By age 20, he was teaching in Cologne and had written and produced his first opera.
-But somehow, Bruch was almost too much of his day, not quirky enough to be remembered and not enough of a revolutionary or bad boy to become notorious.
-Today, he's known almost exclusively for the Violin Concerto, though his Kol Nidrei, for cello and orchestra, and his Scottish Fantasy, for violin and orchestra, are still performed with some regularity.
+But somehow, Bruch was almost too much of his day, not eccentric enough to be memorable and not enough of a revolutionary or bad boy to become notorious.
+Today, he’s known almost exclusively for the Violin Concerto, though his Kol Nidrei, for cello and orchestra, and his Scottish Fantasy, for violin and orchestra, are still performed with some regularity.

-Bruch is known for his love of folk music, and this work displays that affinity from the opening moments.
-The Vorspiel (Prelude) begins as the violin intones a passionate and earthy lament.
-This sets the stage for an only slightly more robust Allegro moderato, but also prepares us for the longing of the Adagio to come.
-This all-too-short first movement is compelling, filled with melancholy and impassioned melodies set against a rich orchestral background that only enriches the soloist's mournful utterances.
-(The first movement is so short in fact, that Bruch himself thought the designation of "concerto" might be misleading.)
+Bruch loved folk music, and this work displays that affinity from the opening moments.
+The Vorspiel (prelude) begins as the violin intones a passionate and earthy lament.
+This sets the stage for an only slightly more robust Allegro moderato but also prepares us for the longing of the Adagio to come.
+This all-too-short first movement is compelling, filled with melancholy and impassioned melodies set against a rich orchestral background that only augments the soloist’s mournful utterances.
+(The first movement is so short, in fact, that Bruch himself thought the designation of “concerto” might be misleading.)

-With a nod to the Vorspiel, Bruch's first movement yields to the luxurious Adagio, which is as rich and seductive as any in the genre.
+With a nod to the Vorspiel, Bruch’s first movement yields to the luxurious Adagio, which is as rich and seductive as any in the genre.
 The violin spins out mournful tunes, adding to the luscious lamentations of the first movement.
-The Finale is a gypsy romp, a virtuosic display of technical bravado that perfectly balances the Concerto, and also displays keen emotional intensity.
-It is just this balance of approachability, quirkiness, bravado, and passion that have ensured this work its continued place in the repertory.
+The Finale is a gypsy romp, a virtuosic display of technical bravado that perfectly balances the concerto and also displays keen emotional intensity.
+It is just this balance of approachability, quirkiness, bravado, and passion that has assured this work its continued place in the repertory.